-AN ARARAT forum on combating rural and regional population decline has heard western Victoria has great opportunities to market itself.
+AN ARARAT forum on combating rural and regional population decline has been told that western Victoria has great opportunities to market itself.

 However, attendees were also told there were great challenges when trying to grab a slice of Victoria’s nation-leading population boom that is flowing to Melbourne.

-Ararat Mayor Paul Hooper and interim chief executive Colleen White, representatives from Ararat Regional Business Association and East Grampians Health Services Nick Bush were among the attendees.
+Ararat Rural City Mayor Paul Hooper and interim chief executive Colleen White, representatives from Ararat Regional Business Association and East Grampians Health Services Nick Bush were among the attendees.

 Mr Smith told the forum that Victoria had Australia’s fastest growing population but that it was being concentrated in Melbourne.